dynamiqs/dynamiqs/README.md

 **Library development**

 - Enjoy **modern software development practices and tools**.
-- Be confident with **analytical tests** to verify state correctness and gradient accuracy for every solver, at each commit.
+- Build confidence from the **analytical tests** that verify state correctness and gradient accuracy for every solver, at each commit.

 **Coming soon**

-- Discover a custom **sparse format** (more than 10x speedup for large systems).
+- Discover a custom **sparse format**, with substantial speedups for large systems.
 - Use **implicit** ODE solvers.
 - Simulate using propagators solvers based on **Krylov subspace methods**.
 - **Benchmark code** to compare solvers and performance for different systems.